 Police Analysis

 Deputy Superintendent Linda Shannon called an emergency council meeting in Walt Gerszewski's Precinct 9 headquarters.
-Walt selected a little-used meeting room that had no security cameras or recording equipment.
-Attending were Gabe Marecki and Pietrina Cerrone of the FBI, Commanders Walt Gerszewski and Ryan DiMarco, and prosecutor Amanda Varian.
+Walt selected a little-used meeting room with no security cameras or recording equipment.
 Shannon started the session.

 "OK, Let's go.
 First, the Merricks are in Rush Hospital and are in satisfactory condition.
-The hospital will discharge them tomorrow.
+The hospital plans to discharge them tomorrow.

-“We identified the two perps, Nick Rexha and Lukas Jasari. who are They are native Americans of Albanian ancestry.
-There will be a bond hearing tomorrow morning; Prosecutors are going for denial of bail.
+“We identified the two perps, Nick Rexha and Lukas Jasari, who are Americans of Albanian ancestry.
+Prosecutors are going for denial of bail at tomorrow’s bond hearing.

 “We have what looks to be a reappearance of the so-called Angel.
 A woman at the intersection was recording the scene and capturing the attack and rescue.
-Pietrina, could you show what the tourist recorded on the monitor.
-Pietrina started the video, and it showed the assassin's RoboTaxi make a right turn at the light.
+Pietrina, could you show what the tourist recorded on the monitor?”

+Pietrina started the video, showing the assassin's RoboTaxi turning right at the light.

-"Watch the woman at the bus stop," Pietrina explained. "the one wearing the orange Muslim Shayla.
+"Watch the woman at the bus stop," Pietrina explained, "wearing the orange Muslim Shayla.
 Note as the RoboTaxi approaches, she gets out her cell phone.
 As the two Albanian guys move to the sidewalk, she punches something into her phone.
 We think this is the moment when all the area's cameras freeze.
-Now, you can see the Merricks exit Barney's Restaurant and head towards the intersection.
-OK, as they start to draw their guns, the woman pulls off the head covering and goes at them like a cruise missile.
+Now, you can see the Merricks exit Barney's Restaurant and wait for their ride.
+As Rexha and Jasari start to draw their guns, the woman pulls off the head covering and goes at them like a hypersonic missile.

-“The Merricks said the two men stated that their son, Mac, had interfered with Albanian business, and they were going to pay for it with their lives.
+“The Merricks said the two men stated that their son, Mac, had interfered with Albanian business, and they would pay for it with their lives.
 This Angel woman’s moves are impressive.

 “I shared this video with some of the self-defense instructors at Langley, and they all think this woman is Red Belt or better."

 "Thank you, Pietrina," Linda said.
 "The local cameras were frozen for about 30 minutes.
 Fortunately, the Blake Office building receptionist reported that a young woman with blond hair entered the building quickly and went straight for the elevator.
-A search of a maintenance restroom in the basement revealed this fascinating tidbit in the waste bin.
+Searching a maintenance restroom in the basement revealed this fascinating tidbit in the waste bin.
 This soft plastic sheet appears to be a computer-printed decal for applying freckles to one's face.
 There's no product like this on Amazon, so it's either handmade or copped from the movie industry.

 “There's more.
 The search team found a basement tunnel to the building next door.
 It turns out that at one time, thirty years ago, the same firm owned both buildings, and they built the tunnel."